splunk-terraform/terraform-provider-signalfx/docs/data-sources/auto_detector.md

 ### Read-Only

-- `results` (Map of String) Contains a map of existing auto detector names to their IDs.
-Note that the names are cleaned to be Terraform compatible, so they may differ from the actual auto detector names in Splunk.
+- `results` (Attributes Map) Contains a map of existing auto detector names to their IDs.
+Note that the names are cleaned to be Terraform compatible, so they may differ from the actual auto detector names in Splunk. (see [below for nested schema](#nestedatt--results))

+<a id="nestedatt--results"></a>
+### Nested Schema for `results`

+Read-Only:

+- `id` (String) The ID of the auto detector.
+- `inputs` (List of Map of String) The values that can be configured as part of the auto detector